sushanth9171/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-Import the required libraries and load the dataset (Salary.csv).
+1.Import the required libraries and load the dataset (Salary.csv).

 2.Select the independent variable (Level) as feature X and the dependent variable (Salary) as target y.

 3.Split the dataset into training data (70%) and testing data (30%).